Interstate 290 (Massachusetts): Route description

-Exit numbers on I-290 are a continuation of I-395 exit numbers.
 I-290 begins as the continuation of I-395 in Auburn with exits to I-90, Route 12, and the Auburn Mall.
 I-290 continues north through Worcester into downtown, where Route 146 splits off to the southeast toward Providence, Rhode Island, and I-190 to the north toward the Leominster–Fitchburg area.
 After Route 146, I-290 has exits for Route 122A, Route 122, downtown, and Route 9.
 After I-190, I-290 presumes east to a junction with Route 70, then continues over Quinsigamond Lake into Shrewsbury, where it goes northeast.
 Here, the scenery changes drastically from the Worcester urban area to more wooded areas in Shrewsbury and Northborough.
 I-290 has a junction with Route 140 and starts east into Boylston and Northborough, where it travels northeast again.
-I-290 enters Marlborough with an exit for the Solomon Pond Mall and has its final junction with I-495, where it terminates shortly after on Route 85 Connector, which continues into Hudson.
+I-290 enters Marlborough with an exit for the Solomon Pond Mall and has its final junction with I-495, where it becomes the Route 85 Connector, which continues into Hudson.